Anagrams (game): Miscellaneous variations

 Players may not create a word by creating a word that is already on the table or steal one resulting in such a word.

 Some versions of the game name the winner as the person who, after the round of turns has finished, first acquires eight words.
 If more than one player has done so, then the winner is the player is the one with the most tiles.
 There may be a tie.
 A very similar rule found in The Embossing Company set simply says the "first player to complete ten words, wins."

 Players are permitted to combine two or more existing words with zero or more letters from the pool to create a single new word.
 This is often difficult in practice.

 In popular culture

 A game of Anagrams is played in the Alfred Hitchcock 1941 thriller film Suspicion.

 A game of Anagrams is played in Ira Levin's debut novel, A Kiss Before Dying.

+A game of Anagrams is played in Jane Austen's 1815 novel Emma, when Frank Churchill uses scrambled words to communicate with Jane Fairfax.

 Letter distribution

-Though there are many variants, one standard letter distribution of 188 letters (given in the Rust Hills article) is as follows:
+There are many variants: the standard letter distribution of 188 letters (given in the Rust Hills article), a 220-letter variant, and a 180-letter variant for Scrabble Scoring Anagrams are as follows: